markdoc/docs/pages/docs/tags.md

 };
 ```

-Then, pass your tag definition to your `Config` object:
+Then, pass the tag definition to your `Config` object:

 ```js
 import { callout } from './schema/Callout.markdoc';